pkamra/recommendation-engine-full-stack/README.md

 - drwxrwxr-x 2 ec2-user ec2-user  90 Apr  7 21:54 python_notebook

-#6) Upload the raw data to s3, so that it can be used by our sagemaker notebook environment
+#6) Upload the raw data to s3, so that it can be used by our sagemaker notebook environment.
+Before executing the below command create a bucket in s3.
 - Admin:~/environment/recommendation-engine-full-stack/data $ `aws s3 cp --recursive . s3://awesome2023-XXXXX/`

 #7)On upload to S3 this is how it looks
 - ![plot](s3structureafterupload.png)

+#8)Now we will get ready to start exploring our data in Sagemaker Studio environment.
+- On AWS Console select Amazon Sagemaker.
-#8)Open Amazon Sagemaker.
-Click on Sagemaker Studio.Click on Create a Sagemaker domain.In  my case I set my domain name as awesome2023-recommendation
+- Click on Create a Sagemaker domain.
+In  my case I set my domain name as awesome2023-recommendation.
-Choose the default user profile.
-Create New IAM Role  for permissions associated with the User Profile.
+- Choose the default user profile.
+Choose "Create an IAM Role" for permissions associated with the User Profile.
 In the popup choose appropriate s3 buckets.
-Note down the name of the newly created Role.
-In my case it started with AmazonSageMaker-ExecutionRole-xxxxxx
+- Note down the name of the newly created Role.
+In my case it started with AmazonSageMaker-ExecutionRole-xxxxxx (781)

 #9)The creation of the new domain will take a few minutes.
 <Creation of the new domain takes about 5 minutes>

 #10)Go to user profiles and click on launch->Studio (takes about 4 minutes)

+#11)Once the Sagemaker Studio opens,
-#11)Go to File -> New Terminal
+- Go to File -> New Terminal
 - Execute the following on the terminal
-- sagemaker-user@studio$ `aws s3 cp s3://awesome2023-xxxxx/python_notebook/AWSWomenInEngineering2023_V2.ipynb .`
+- `aws s3 cp s3://awesome2023-xxxxx/python_notebook/AWSWomenInEngineering2023_V2.ipynb .`

-#12)Double clicking the Jupyter Notebook will start the kernel.
+#12) Double clicking the Jupyter Notebook will start the kernel.
 This process takes about 5 mins.

 #13) Since the sklearn model is not a native sagemaker endpoint , but rather a  custom model being deployed in the sagemaker environment we will use the the sagemaker migration toolkit for deployment of the sklearn model as an endpoint in the Sagemaker environment.